duanwujie/debian-policy-chinese/policy/ch-sharedlibs.rst

 Run-time shared libraries
 -------------------------

 The run-time shared library must be placed in a package whose name changes whenever the ``SONAME`` of the shared library changes.
 This allows several versions of the shared library to be installed at the same time, allowing installation of the new version of the shared library without immediately breaking binaries that depend on the old version.
-Normally, the run-time shared library and its ``SONAME`` symlink should be placed in a package named librarynamesoversion, where soversion is the version number in the ``SONAME`` of the shared library.
-Alternatively, if it would be confusing to directly append soversion to libraryname (if, for example, libraryname itself ends in a number), you should use libraryname-soversion instead.
+Normally, the run-time shared library and its ``SONAME`` symlink should be placed in a package named libraryname\ *soversion*, where *soversion* is the version number in the ``SONAME`` of the shared library.
+Alternatively, if it would be confusing to directly append *soversion* to libraryname (if, for example, libraryname itself ends in a number), you should use libraryname-\ *soversion* instead. [#]_

-To determine the soversion, look at the ``SONAME`` of the library, stored in the ELF ``SONAME`` attribute.
+To determine the *soversion*, look at the ``SONAME`` of the library, stored in the ELF ``SONAME`` attribute.
 It is usually of the form ``name.so.major-version`` (for example, ``libz.so.1``).
 The version part is the part which comes after ``.so.``, so in that example it is ``1``.